0ldriku/CAF-Annotator/README.md

 - [] Refine the file management system.
 - [] The feature to export the data into csv file.
 - [] Make the annotated json file can be converted into Praat textgrid file.
+- [] Support for other languages than English.

 ## Contributing